Do I need a financial consent order?

-Your financial agreement is only formally legally binding when the court has sealed your consent order and you have received your decree absolute.
+Your financial agreement is only formally legally binding when the court has approved your consent order and you have received your decree absolute.
 You could use a memorandum of understanding agreed through mediation to demonstrate your agreed intentions as you are making your new arrangements for the future if you need to prove it to banks, building societies, etc, but in itself, this is not properly legally binding.

 Sometimes, people ask their solicitor to draw up a deed of separation.
 This asks the court if they will approve your agreement in case any issues come up before the consent order can be sealed after your decree absolute.

 This is another complicated area.
 Most people prefer not to put their whole lives on hold – possibly for 18 months or more until everything is made legally binding.
 It is usually worth paying some money for the peace of mind of having independent legal advice from a specialist solicitor.
 Your mediator can also explain the options open to you in some more detail to help you make up your mind.

 Do I need a solicitor to get a consent order?